phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.46 - rvperiodogram SB1 bugfix

+* fixes handling of SB1s (RVs with a single component) in the rv_periodogram estimator
+* adds checks to forbid zeros in dataset sigmas

 ### 2.3.45 - requivsumfrac constraint flipping bugfix

 * fixes bug in flipping requivsumfrac constraint for requivratio when requiv of the secondary star is already constrained

 ### 2.3.44 - add_component/figure bugfix

 * fixes bug in assigning parameter tags when passing function (as kind) to add_component or add_figure.

 ### 2.3.43 - RV SB1 residuals bugfix

 * fixes silently ignoring component (while calculating residuals, chi2, etc) in an RV dataset in which times are provided, but observational RVs are not.
 * improves error messages in calculate_residuals when resulting in no or more than one matches.

 ### 2.3.42 - RV plotting bugfix

 * fixes plotting RVs when compute_times is provided instead of times.
 Previously would raise an error that the 'rvs' parameter could not be found as it is hidden in the dataset.

 ### 2.3.41 - estimators missing sigmas bugfix

 * fixes handling of default sigmas within LC estimators when no sigmas are provided in the dataset.

 ### 2.3.40 - custom lnprobability bugfix

 * fixes handling of `custom_lnprobability_callable` when passed to `run_solver`.
 Previously an error was raised stating it was not a supported keyword argument and was not passed to the script correctly during `export_solver`.

 ### 2.3.39 - optimizer progressbar and sample_from infinite failed samples bugfix

 * fixes bug in increment size in progressbar for optimizers that appears to go past 100% before completion
 * when running a forward model sampling from a distribution (or a solution), only allow 10 failed samples per draw before raising an error to prevent getting stuck in an infinite loop if the parameter space is unphysical
 * add_compute(overwrite=True) now allows the existing tag to already exist in solutions (in addition to models)